Matryoshka Transformer: Complete Implementation Guide

 self.blocks = nn.ModuleList([

-dropout=(i in self.exit_layers),
+has_exit=(i in self.exit_layers),

-)for i in range(n_layers)
+for i in range(n_layers)

 ])